david-tejada/rango/readme.md

 specific browser, it's better to disable Rango for that browser to avoid unexpected behavior.
 The best way to do this is to activate the tag `user.rango_disabled` for that browser.
-For example, if you want to disable Rango in Brave and Chrome, you could have a _.talon_ file with the following contents anywhere in your talon user folder.
+For example, if you want to disable Rango in Brave and Chrome, you could have a _.talon_ file anywhere in your talon user folder with the following contents.

 ```talon
 app: brave